top of page

 🚀 Let’s take a look at the transformation!

-old payment UI
+old payment UI_edited.jpg

 Before Redesign : Identifying the problems